notonthehighstreet/breadboard/README.md

 ### `autoMock`
 `autoMock` automatically replaces every dependency of a given Breadboard module with a [Sinon.JS stub](http://sinonjs.org/docs/#stubs).

-**NOTE** `autoMock` relies on ES6 Proxies and on a [Proxy polyfill](https://github.com/tvcutsem/harmony-reflect).
-This requires Node to be run with the `--harmony-proxies` flag.
-Supposing you used Mocha as the test runner in your project, you would execute:
-`node --harmony-proxies ./node_modules/mocha/bin/_mocha`.
-Proxies have been implemented in V8 4.9, which has not yet landed in Node.
-Until then this caveat will require the `--harmony-proxies` flag.
 ### `autoMock` API

 `autoMock(factory, options)`